-High deductible health plans, as defined by the IRS for calendar year 2019, have an annual deductible no less than:
+High deductible health plans, as defined by the IRS for the calendar year 2020, have an annual deductible no less than:

-Out-of-pocket expenses may include deductible, copayments, coinsurance and other amounts; they do not include premiums.
+Out-of-pocket expenses may include deductibles, copayments, coinsurance, and other amounts; they do not include premiums.

 7. Account Dollars Roll Over Year After Year